Skepticism in law: Justice Oliver Wendell Holmes Jr.

 Oliver Wendell Holmes Jr. graduated from Harvard Law School in 1866 and opened a private law practice, but he devoted much of his energy to legal scholarship.
 From 1870 to 1873 he served as editor of the American Law Review and taught constitutional law at Harvard.

 In 1881, Holmes published The Common Law, representing a new departure in legal philosophy.
-He changed the attitude of the law through his writings.
 The opening sentence captures the pragmatic theme of that work and of Holmes's philosophy of law: "The life of the law has not been logic: it has been experience."
-As a Supreme Court justice, Holmes was well known for the eloquence, pungency, and abundance of his dissenting opinions—so much so that he was called the "Great Dissenter."
+As a Supreme Court justice, Holmes was known for the eloquence, pungency, and abundance of his dissenting opinions—so much so that he was called the "Great Dissenter."
 Holmes was appointed a justice in 1902 and served the Court for thirty years.
-At that time, many state regulatory laws were being declared unconstitutional because the Court felt they did not conform to its concept of due process of law.
+At that time, the Court was declaring many state regulatory laws unconstitutional because the Court felt they did not conform to its concept of due process of law.

 In a dissenting opinion in Lochner v.
-New York (1905) Holmes declared that the law should develop along with society and that the 14th Amendment did not deny states a right to experiment by enacting social legislation.
+New York (1905), Holmes declared that the law should develop along with society and that the 14th Amendment did not deny states a right to experiment by enacting social legislation.
 He also argued for judicial restraint, asserting that the Court should not interpret the Constitution according to its own social philosophy.
 Speaking for a unanimous Court in Schenck v.
-United States (1919), however, he stated that judicial review was necessary in cases involving freedom of speech and created the doctrine of "clear and present danger".
+United States (1919), however, he stated that freedom of speech could be limited when it created a "clear and present danger".
 Francis Biddle writes: "He was convinced that one who administers constitutional law should multiply his skepticisms to avoid heading into vague words like liberty, and reading into law his private convictions or the prejudices of his class."
-Biddle also tells us that Holmes "refused to let his preferences (other men were apt to call them convictions) interfere with his judicial decisions....
-The steadily held determination to keep his own views isolated from his professional work is aptly shown by his famous remark in the Lochner case—the Fourteenth Amendment does not enact Mr. Herbert Spencer's Social Statics....
-A constitution is not intended to embody a particular economic theory", p.
-10.
+Biddle also writes that Holmes "refused to let his preferences (other men were apt to call them convictions) interfere with his judicial decisions....
+Holmes's determination to keep his own views apart from his judicial decisions is shown by his famous remark in the Lochner case that "the Fourteenth Amendment does not enact Mr. Herbert Spencer's Social Statics....
+[A] constitution is not intended to embody a particular economic theory".